Pedro Pascal

-José Pedro Balmaceda Pascal (/es/; born April 2, 1975), known professionally as Pedro Pascal, is a Chilean and American actor.
-After nearly two decades of taking small roles on stage and television, Pascal had his breakout role as Oberyn Martell in the fourth season of the HBO fantasy series Game of Thrones (2014).
-He gained further prominence with his portrayal of Javier Peña in the Netflix crime series Narcos (2015–2017).
-He went on to appear in the films The Great Wall (2016), Kingsman: The Golden Circle (2017), The Equalizer 2 (2018), and Triple Frontier (2019).

-Pascal's leading roles as Din Djarin in the Disney+ science fiction series The Mandalorian (2019–2023) and Joel Miller in the HBO post-apocalyptic drama series The Last of Us (2023–present) propelled him to international stardom, earning him a reputation for portraying adoptive father figures.
-For the latter role, he received numerous accolades, including a Screen Actors Guild Award and a nomination for a Golden Globe Award and two Primetime Emmy Awards.
-He also portrayed parental characters in We Can Be Heroes (2020), Strange Way of Life (2023), The Wild Robot (2024), and The Fantastic Four: First Steps (2025).
-Pascal has also starred in the films Wonder Woman 1984 (2020) and Gladiator II (2024).

-Active in theatre since 1999, he made his Broadway debut as Edmund in a 2019 adaptation of King Lear.
+José Pedro Balmaceda Pascal (/es/; born April 2, 1975) is a Chilean and American actor.
+Known for his portrayals of parental figures on screen and stage, he has received numerous accolades including an Actor Award, in addition to nominations for a Golden Globe Award and four Primetime Emmy Awards.
 Time magazine named him one of the 100 most influential people in the world in 2023.

+After nearly two decades of taking small roles on stage and television, Pascal's breakout roles came as Oberyn Martell in the fourth season of the HBO fantasy series Game of Thrones (2014) and as Javier Peña in the Netflix crime series Narcos (2015–2017).
+He achieved international stardom for his leading roles as Din Djarin in the Disney+ science fiction series The Mandalorian (2019–2023) and Joel Miller in the HBO post-apocalyptic drama series The Last of Us (2023–present), earning him a reputation for portraying adoptive father figures.
+His performance in The Last of Us earned him numerous accolades, including an Actor Award for Outstanding Male Actor in a Drama Series.

+In film, Pascal is known for portraying Reed Richards / Mister Fantastic in the Marvel Cinematic Universe, beginning with The Fantastic Four: First Steps (2025) and the upcoming Avengers: Doomsday (2026).
+He has also starred in the films Wonder Woman 1984 (2020), The Wild Robot (2024), Gladiator II (2024), Materialists (2025), and The Mandalorian and Grogu (2026).

+On stage, Pascal has appeared in various theater productions.
+He made his Broadway debut as Edmund in a 2019 adaptation of King Lear.